+metadata_class

+meta- (dict) For details see Metadata data meta (ModelMetadata) The metadata for the model en- (Engine) Cached copy of the Engine that was used to save/load the model.
+This will be set gine after saving or loading a model. dirty (set) The set of all immutable fields that have been changed since the last save operation. cache (dict) The last seen value that was stored in the database.
+This is used to construct the expects dict when making updates that raise on conflict. in- (dict) Mapping of fields to atomic add/delete operations for numbers and sets. crs

 '''

-(dict) For details see Metadata

-meta-

-data

-(ModelMetadata) The metadata for the model

-meta

-(Engine) Cached copy of the Engine that was used to save/load the model.
-This will be set

-en-

-gine

-after saving or loading a model.

-(set) The set of all immutable fields that have been changed since the last save operation.

-dirty

-(dict) The last seen value that was stored in the database.
-This is used to construct the

-cache

-expects dict when making updates that raise on conflict.

-in-

-(dict) Mapping of fields to atomic add/delete operations for numbers and sets.

-crs

 add(kwargs)

+'''

 Atomically add to a set

-cached(name, default=None)

-Get the cached (server) value of a field

-construct_ddb_expects(fields=None)

-Construct a dynamo "expects" mapping based on the cached fields

-ddb_dump()

-Return a dict for inserting into DynamoDB

-ddb_dump_cached(name)

-Dump a cached field to a Dynamo-friendly value

-ddb_dump_field(name)

-Dump a field to a Dynamo-friendly value

-classmethod ddb_load(engine, data)

-Load a model from DynamoDB data

-delete (raise_on_conflict=None)

-Delete the model from the database

-classmethod field (name)
+- cached(name, default=None) Get the cached (server) value of a field - construct_ddb_expects (fields=None) Construct a dynamo "expects" mapping based on the cached fields - ddb_dump() Return a dict for inserting into DynamoDB - ddb_dump_cached(name) Dump a cached field to a Dynamo-friendly value - ddb_dump_field(name) Dump a field to a Dynamo-friendly value - classmethod ddb_load(engine, data) Load a model from DynamoDB data - delete (raise_on_conflict=None) Delete the model from the database classmethod field(name)

 Construct a placeholder Field for an undeclared field

-This is used for creating scan filter constraints on fields that were not declared in the model
+This is used for creating scan filter constraints on fields that were not declared in the model get(name, default=None)

-get(name, default=None)

 Dict-style getter for overflow attrs

 hk

 The value of the hash key

 incr(kwargs)

 Atomically increment a number value

 keys()

 All declared fields and any additional fields

-loading(args, kwds)

-Context manager to speed up object load process
+loading(args, kwds) Context manager to speed up object load process mark_dirty(name) Mark that a field is dirty meta = <flywheel.model_meta.ModelMetadata object at 0x7f40a08dc090>

-mark_dirty(name)

-Mark that a field is dirty

-meta = <flywheel.model_meta.ModelMetadata object at 0x7f8618b46810>
+'''

 mutate(action, kwargs)

 Atomically mutate a set

 '''

 '''

 persisted

 True if the model exists in DynamoDB, False otherwise

 pk_dict

 The primary key dict, encoded for dynamo

 post_load(engine)

 Called after model loaded from database

 post save ()

 Called after item is saved to database

 pre_save(engine)

 Called before saving items

 refresh (consistent=False)

 Overwrite model data with freshest from database

 remove(kwargs)

 Atomically remove from a set

 rk

 The value of the range key

 set_ddb_val(key, val)

 Decode and set a value retrieved from Dynamo

 sync (raise on conflict=None, constraints=None)

 Sync model changes back to database

 class flywheel.models.SetDelta

 Bases: object

 Wrapper for an atomic change to a Dynamo set

 Used to track the changes when using add() and remove()

 add (action, value)

 Add another update to the delta

-Parameters action: {'ADD', 'DELETE'}
+Parameters action : {'ADD', 'DELETE'}

-value: object
+value : object

 The value to add or remove

-merge (other)
+merge(other)

 Merge the delta with a set

-Parameters other: set
+Parameters other : set

 The original set to merge the changes with

-flywheel.query module

-Query and Scan builders

-class flywheel.query.Query(engine, model)

-Bases: object

-An object used to query dynamo tables

-See the Engine for query examples

 '''